 When to use root

 Tasks that require root privileges include moving files or directories inside or outside of system directories, copying files to system directories, granting or revoking user privileges, some system repairs, and installing some application programs.
-By default, it is not necessary for the root to be able to read most of the configuration files and documentation in the system directories, although it is necessary to be root to modify them.
+By default, it is not necessary for the root to be able to read most of the configuration files and documentation

 In general, root privileges are required to install the software in RPM package format, due to the need to write to the system directories.
 However, if an application program is being compiled from the source code, it can usually be configured to run from the user’s home directory.
 Root privileges are not necessary for an ordinary user to compile and install software in their home directory.
 For security reasons, you should avoid compiling software as root.